kfarleigh/ARGexamples/README.md

 # ARGexamples
-This repository contains workflows to estimate ARGs in parallel and generate summary statistics.
+This repository contains an example workflow to estimate ARGs in parallel and generate summary statistics.
+R functions will be part of an upcoming package.
 Please reach out to Keaka Farleigh (keakafarleigh@gmail.com) if you need any help.